 In Windows 8, you may share your wired Internet connection.

-Sadly, the graphical user interface for setting up an ad hoc network was eliminated in Windows 8, rendering it more complex to set up than in Windows 7 or 10.
+Sadly, the graphical user interface for setting up an ad hoc network was eliminated in Windows 8, rendering it more complex than in Windows 7 or 10.
 Regardless, the essential characteristic remains.
 What you have to do is fiddle around with the command line.

 You can quickly transform your Windows 8 PC into a Wi-Fi hotspot with Connectify Hotspot and share any online connection with desktops, mobile devices, and pals.
 The steps are discussed below.